Rkelley6045/Elk-stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the [Filebeats Config](https://github.com/Rkelley6045/Elk-stack/blob/main/BeatsConfigFiles/filebeat-config.yml) to the anisble directory on your VM.
+- Copy the [Filebeat Config](https://github.com/Rkelley6045/Elk-stack/blob/main/BeatsConfigFiles/filebeat-config.yml) & [Metricbeat Config](https://github.com/Rkelley6045/Elk-stack/blob/main/BeatsConfigFiles/metricbeat-config.yml) the anisble directory on your VM.
 - Update the hosts file to include webservers 10.0.0.7, 10.0.0.8, 10.0.0.9 and Elk 10.1.0.4.
 ![alt text](https://github.com/Rkelley6045/Elk-stack/blob/main/HostFile/Host%20File.png)
-- Run the playbook, and navigate to Kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana http://[your.VM.IP]:5601/app/kibana check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - Which file is the playbook?
 Where do you copy it?_